-Begin with some small walks, especially in the morning or evening when it’s cooler, and gradually increase frequency and intensity.
-Not only will this be an excellent way to support your dog for whatever hike may come his way, but it will also help with your fitness – and give you some insight to how he will behave.
+Begin with some small walks in the local park, especially in the morning or evening when it’s cooler, and gradually increase frequency and intensity.
+Not only will this be an excellent way to support your dog for whatever hike may come his way, but it will also help with your fitness – and give you some insight into how he will behave.

 Yes – there are packs for dogs, and they can be handy!
 Your dog can carry supplies in his pack, but it’s important that the pack fit properly.

 Dog hiking backpacks come in different sizes – and for different-sized dogs.
 There are packs designed for a full day of hiking as well as packs that are smaller.
 Some of the best dog packs even come with guards against brush, covers to keep out moisture, and core cooling characteristics to help make your dog more comfortable.
 Some packs are even for multi-day excursions.

 Packing and Strapping on the Pack